jasolee/coin_trader_published/README.md

 at the time of the Bitcoin bubble were up to 20% (i.e. the same cryptocurrency sold for 20% more in South Korea vs the US).
-Coin Trader utilized APIs from several different cryptocurrency wallet and trading platforms to make these trades while scraping the web using a cron job and the Beautiful Soups parser.
+Coin Trader utilized APIs from several different cryptocurrency wallet and trading platforms to make these trades while scraping the web using a cron job and a urllib parser.

 Cryptocurrency Platforms:
 - Bithumb